 PCS season is stressful enough without having to worry about where the kids will go to school next year.

-Children seem to be such a mixture of good and bad, and we wonder whether it is nature or nurture that makes them the way they are.
-Sunday school programs and churches are filled with children singing how “Jesus Loves the Little Children” and “Jesus Loves Me This I Know”.
+Children seem to be such a mixture of good and bad.
+We often wonder whether it is nature or nurture that makes them the way they are.
+Sunday school programs and churches are filled with children singing how “Jesus Loves the Little Children” and “Jesus Loves Me This I Know.”
 Yet these same places teach them they are sinners and the need to confess their sins.
 Public schools emphasize the importance of character education in the curriculum (though they don’t call bad behavior “sin”) because bad behavior negatively impacts learning.
 A poll from the National Center for Education Statistics listed problems like apathy and disrespect as significant challenges for teachers.

 When should we do this educating?
 One chapter later in Deuteronomy, Moses reminds the Israelites that “These words, which I am commanding you today, shall be on your heart.
 You shall teach them diligently to your sons and shall talk of them when you sit in your house and when you walk by the way and when you lie down and when you rise up” (6:6-7).
 Teaching our children to love God and obey Him should be a daily, and evenly hourly, occurrence.

 As the parents of five grown children, my wife and I struggled with this each time we moved.
-At different times, we have home-schooled our children, and at other times sent them to private Christian as well as public schools.
-There is much debate in the church about what is best, but we committed to reevaluating the decision every year (and sometimes each semester) about what was best for each individual child.
+At different times, we have homeschooled our children.
+Yet, at other times, we sent them to private Christian as well as public schools.
+There is much debate in the church about what is best.
+Still, we committed to reevaluating the decision every year (and sometimes each semester) about what was best for each individual child.
 A school should be the place that gives our children a perspective on reality and pushes them to live for things that provide true meaning.
 We want our children to live for something greater than themselves.

 This type of decision takes deep reflection, wise counsel, and much prayer.
 Did we always make the best decision?
 Probably not, but we know we serve a God of grace who can use all circumstances for good (Romans 8:28).
 We also know that if we lack wisdom, we can “ask God who gives to all generously and without reproach, and it will be given to him” (James 1:5).
-Why not ask God today for help in this important decision?
+Why not ask God today for help in this crucial decision?